 I’ve tackled the topic in the past by talking about breaking the rules, but this year I want to talk about the frustration of living with two sets of rules – some of which I break.
 I am, after all, living in the UK these days where I am constantly reminded that we are two nations separated by a common language.*

 You see, American English and British English are very different.
-And that means that I have found myself constantly stressed out when deciding how to spell certain words – and, in fact, which words to use in the first instance.
+And that means that I have found myself constantly stressed out when deciding how to spell certain words – and which words to use in the first instance.

 But it’s not the obvious things you’d think of like adding a ‘U’ to words like colour, using an “S” instead of a “Z” in words like prioritise, or doubling my “L”s in words like travelling.

 And it’s not things like using completely different words like pavement instead of sidewalk or silencer instead of a muffler.

 No, it’s those little things that people don’t know are different.
 Worse, some are things that I cringe at when I see done wrong.

 Example: Toward.
 Or, rather, towards.
 You see, in America, it’s toward.
 No “s”.
 Never, ever, ever is there meant to be an s.
 But in the UK, there’s an s.
 But I’ve spent so many years being “anti-s” that I now find it difficult to use the s.